ros2/ros2_documentation/source/Installation/Maintaining-a-Source-Checkout.rst

 Latest development branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to checkout the latest development code for the upcoming ROS release, you can get the relevant repository list by running:
+If you wish to checkout the latest development code for this ROS release, you can get the relevant repository list by running:

 .. tabs::